Order Book

 Orders can have one plangroup

-, this is a feature to make a harder separation between sets of orders when they are for example separate business units.
-In the filter you can select one plangroup, and within that plangroup you can still use labels to subselect the orders.
+units.
+In the filter, you can select one plangroup, and within that plangroup, you can still use labels to subselect the orders.